-Bismuth subcitrate, metronidazole, and tetracycline are combined in a single capsule that is used together with omeprazole to treat a stomach infection caused by the H. pylori bacteria.
-This bacteria can cause stomach ulcers if it is not treated. bismuth subcitrate, metronidazole, and tetracycline should not be used for any other infection .
+Bismuth subcitrate, metronidazole, and tetracycline combination is used together with omeprazole to treat a stomach infection caused by the H. pylori bacteria and duodenal ulcer.
+This bacteria can cause stomach ulcers if it is not treated.
+Bismuth subcitrate, metronidazole, and tetracycline should not be used for any other infection.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For bismuth subcitrate, metronidazole, and tetracycline, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to bismuth subcitrate, metronidazole, and tetracycline or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Because of tetracycline's toxicity, use in children younger than 8 years of age is not recommended.
 Tetracycline may cause permanent discoloration of the teeth.
 Safety and efficacy have not been established in this age group.